C1 Idioms List: 12 Useful C1 Level English Idioms

 And of course, when it comes to using idioms, I think people often worry that they’re going to make a mistake, and what I would recommend is that you don’t think twice about using these idioms and practice using them in casual conversation.
 I think it’s always going to help, and if you make a mistake, just don’t worry about it; over time, it’s all going to come together.
 You just wait and see.
 [C1 Idioms list]

 Now, I need to start wrapping up the lesson.
 I know that may be upsetting to hear, so I would just tell you, “You know, gotta get a grip on yourself.”
-But if you want to continue building your vocabulary and just bring yourself up to speed, feel free to other amazing articles on our website.
+But if you want to continue building your vocabulary and just bring yourself up to speed, feel free to read other amazing articles on our website.

 Student also read: